The Effects of Caustic Chemical Drain Cleaners

 But, clogs happen.
 Some alternatives to caustic chemicals:

-- Call a plumber.
+• Call one of our expert plumbers.
 They cost a few more dollars than a bottle of chemicals, but you won’t worry about extra costs such as damaged fixtures and injuries.
 A plumber can tell you if there’s a bigger problem than just a simple clog.